DMegaritis/NIRSVascMuscle/README.md

 ## General Description

-This is a package to perform analyses on Near-Infrared Spectroscopy (NIRS) data.
-The kinetics analyses can be performed on other types of physiological data such as oxygen uptake kinetics.

 The kinetics analyses implemented functions from the following original papers:

 - Bauer, T. A., Brass, E. P., Barstow, T. J., & Hiatt, W. R. (2007, May).
 Skeletal muscle StO2 kinetics are slowed during low work rate calf exercise in peripheral arterial disease.
 European Journal of Applied Physiology, 100(2), 143-151. https://doi.org/10.1007/s00421-007-0412-0